 Key attractions: People climb up Cheiraoching hill top, located in Imphal during this festival.
 Local folks believe that climbing this hillock signifies the rise of human civilisation.

-From the full moon day of Phalguna month (February-March), the celebration of Yaoshang or Holi starts in Manipur and continues for 5 days.
+From the full moon day of Phalguna month (February-March), the celebration of Yaoshang or Holi Festival in Manipur starts and continues for 5 days.
 This is one of the major Manipur festivals as well as entire north-eastern region of India.
 People throw and spray dry and wet colours on each other, sing songs and dance together.
 Children collect money from each and every household and organise feasts, parties, sports and games in the localities.

 Key attractions: Thabal Chongba- Manipuri folk dance where boys and girls hold hands and dance in circles.